 Rub vigorously and apply pressure on the edge using a canvas piece.
 With a burnisher, apply some pressure, feeding the edge through one slot.

 Click the sheath to obtain a nice shiny, and smooth edge.
-Oil and wax the sheath and polish back the shine to the edge afterward.
+Oil wax the sheath and polish the shine back to the edge afterward.